larry-athey/airhead/README.md

 Aside from the Still Spirits brand Air Stills only available as an Ethanol Version and a Water Version, they both suffer the same design flaw where the temperature is managed the same way it is with an electric cooking appliance.
 Even the various Air Still clones out there work the same way, including the ones with adjustable temperature.
 They send full power to the heating element when heating up, shut it off when they're up to temperature, then repeat this cycle.

 If you have any suspended solids in your wash, they will scorch and fuse to the bottom as they fall out of solution.
 This will add foul flavors to anything that you're distilling, especially gin.
+As with my RPi-Smart-Still project